Inspired ideas to help make your home or office warmer and more inviting.

 WHERE TO PURCHASE;

-And because you need items to place on your new floating shelves, here’s our choice of smaller art pieces from our EC Showroom!
+And because you need stuff to place on your new floating shelves, here’s our choice of smaller art pieces from our EC Gallery!

 Hooks aren’t for every room style but they’re a fun way to add depth and spice up a blank wall.
 You can use a strip with hooks for a more linear, geometric feel or single hooks spaced around the wall to cover a large area and keep your negative space intact.